Bealby/Milestone-Project-2/README.md

 Potential fixes could be to consider a lazy-loading offscreen feature, which allows critical resources to load first.
-It also could be an option to separate the sections into individual `html` pages, so that all images and Maps are loading at the same time.
+It also could be an option to separate the sections into individual `html` pages, so that all images and Maps are not loading at the same time.

 [Validate Javascript](https://validatejavascript.com/) - Javascript files
 were uploaded in in the Validate Javascript.
-Overall there were no errors that needed to be changed and passed general standards.
+Overall there were no errors that needed to be changed and script passed general standards.

 ### NON-AUTOMATED TESTING

 ### index.html

-- Click `READ MORE` link and ensure in redirects you `main.html`.
+- Click `READ MORE` link and ensure it redirects you to `main.html`.
 - When hovering over `READ MORE` ensure lighter grey colour occurs.

 ### main.html